hyundai-robotics/doc-hi6-mastering/02_about_kit/3-com_initialization/README.md

 The mastering function was developed through Hi6 SDK, and this app must be installed on the Hi6 controller to use it.

 - `Install location` for hi6 controller
-/ata0:2/lib/hi6/apps/mastering
+    - /ata0:2/lib/hi6/apps/mastering

 - `Install method`
+    1) You can download the plugin by contacting the HD Hyundai Robot SW development team.
-1) After an ethernet connection, transfer the source code using FTP transmission.
+    2) After an ethernet connection, transfer the source code using FTP transmission.
-2) After saving the source code to the USB, connect to the TP.
-Then copy and paste the source code utilizing TP's `5: File Management` function.
+    3) After saving the source code to the USB, connect to the TP.
+    4) Then copy and paste the source code utilizing TP's `5: File Management` function.

-- `Installation precautions`
+- ❗ `Installation precautions` ❗
-To use the mastering APP after installation, the controller must be restarted.
+    1) To use the mastering APP after installation, the controller must be restarted.
-Reboot the TP if you still don't see the mastering APP in the application program after doing so.
+    2) Reboot the TP if you still don't see the mastering APP in the application program after doing so.

 <br>